ramsunvtech/Underscore.Templates/README.md

         // This will compile the Template and Store in to Template Buffer, which can be used while merge Templates.
         _.subTpl('menu', tplData, tplVars);

 <h4>2.
-Creating Main Template is Header Template and Compiled Menu data Will be Available inside the Template.</h4>
+Creating Main Template as Header Template and Compiled Menu data Will be Available inside the Template.</h4>
         // `header` variable is used as a Main Object inside Template.
         // `header.menu` will be retrieved from Template Buffer and Added to Template JSON Data. var tplData = "